TimesysGit/vigiles-cli/README.md

 for authentication.
 The key file contains the user's email address and API key.

-For configuring the Vigiles CLI to use specific Product or Folder locations, refer to the [Dashboard Config](https://linuxlink.timesys.com/docs/vigiles-vulnerability-monitoring-and-management-user-guide#Dashboard-config) documentation.
-Dashboard Config files can be downloaded from Product pages on the [Vigiles Dashboard](https://linuxlink.timesys.com/vigiles/)
+For configuring the Vigiles CLI to use specific Group or Folder locations, refer to the [Dashboard Config](https://linuxlink.timesys.com/docs/vigiles-vulnerability-monitoring-and-management-user-guide#Dashboard-config) documentation.
+Dashboard Config files can be downloaded from Group pages on the [Vigiles Dashboard](https://linuxlink.timesys.com/vigiles/)

 ### Getting Started